Junior Reserve Officers' Training Corps: Leadership and Academic Bowl

 The JROTC Leadership and Academic Bowl (JLAB) is a national academic competition which is the largest of its kind for high schools in the country.
 There are three levels of the competition, which units who complete levels 1 and 2 successfully attending the last level at Catholic University of America in Washington D.C.
 Subjects that are covered in all three levels include history, literature, current events and JROTC curriculum.
 Depending on the represented branch, there may be 4-8 cadets representing a school.
-Aside from Cadet Command, the competition is also sponsored by the College Options Foundation.

 National High School Drill Team Championship

 Established in 1982, the National High School Drill Team Championship is a joint-service exhibition drill competition for JROTC drill teams, held in Daytona Beach, Florida.
 Although it has been held since 1982, it only became an officially service-based sanctioned event when the U.S. Army Cadet Command became the sponsor in 1988.

-Cadet Creeds

-In every branch of the Junior Reserve Officers' Training Corps, there is a branch creed that every cadet in their designated branches must remember.

-Army Junior Reserves Officers' Training Corps Cadet Creed

-I am an Army Junior ROTC Cadet.

-I will always conduct myself to bring credit to my family, country, school, and the Corps of Cadets.